umbraco/UmbracoDocs/Contribute/Style-Guide/index.md

 ### Start lists with capital letters

-This rule will give an error if you have a list that starts with uncapitalized words.
+To ensure consistency with grammar and sentence, this rule will give an error if you have a list that starts with uncapitalized words.

 ### Long sentences